codac-team/codac/doc/source/how_to.rst

   displayTube(map_graphics, &x1, "Tube [x1](·)", 300, 200);

 The above line will display the tube within a Vibes window located at (300,200)px.
-The `map_graphics` variable is a map of pointers that has to be defined once.
+The :code:`map_graphics` variable is a map of pointers that has to be defined once.
 A complete example is provided hereinafter.

 .. code-block:: c++